For applicants & project representatives presenting to the Greater Wilshire Neighborhood Council (GWNC) Land Use Committee (LUC)

-- Dimensioned plans, sections and elevations and relevant details (schematic or development drawings) including materials and material dimensions, elevations of all facades including abutting properties.
+- Dimensioned plans, sections and elevations and relevant details (schematic, development drawings, or renderings) including materials and material dimensions, elevations of all facades including abutting properties.

 - Please be prepared to discuss the impact and mitigation of impact on our neighborhoods and our community.
 Please summarize the benefits and/or amenities the project brings to the neighborhood.
 The Committee values existing patterns of:

 - Use: Days and hours of operation and special events and types of uses.

 - Sensory impacts: Noise, light (both daylight and artificial lighting), shade and shadow impacts on adjacent properties, and biophilic design impacts of trees and plant materials.

 - Pedestrians: The Committee values friendly edges, clear circulation paths, special gathering areas with minimal impediments for resident and non-resident pedestrians.

-- Sustainability: The Committee recommends new buildings employ environmentally responsible choices and put in place an infrastructure that will allow installation of electric charging stations in the future.
+- Sustainability: The Committee recommends new buildings employ environmentally responsible choices and put in place an infrastructure that will allow installation of electric charging stations.

 - Dimensional and material context: The Committee values a relationship to the surrounding structures, streets and the neighborhood including but not limited to: